thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

  * `debug_card_limit` limit the number of due cards to take into account.
 It is used for debugging as it allows to run the script quickly.
 Default is `None`.
  * `save_instance_as_pickle` Saving the instance in a pickle file called "last_run.pickle".
 Default is `False`.

 AnnA has a number of other built-in methods you can run after instantiating the class.
-They are especially useful if "to_anki" is set to `False`.
 Note that methods beginning with a "_" are not supposed to be called by the user and are reserved for backend use.
 Here's a list of useful methods:

-* `compute_clusters` can be used to group the cards by semantic clusters.
-Several algorithms are implemented: kmeans, minibatch-kmeans, agglomerative clustering, DBSCAN.
-I can add more if needed.
-* `plot_latent_space` can be used to display a 2D projection of your cards using plotly.
-This opens a new tab in your browser and loads an interactive interface in it.
-You can color it using tags, clusters, etc. If you have a blank plot without any points, call the method again.
-I don't understand this issue with plotly yet and help is appreciated :/
-* `search_for_notes` will look for cards that are similar to your input.
-That means that you can type in "localisation of pain in case of kidney stones" and it should find the cards dealing with those concepts even if they don't contain any of those words.
-This depends on how good fastText performs on your topic.
-You can use `offline=True` to search directly in the cached vectors file.
-* `display_best_review_order` used as a debugging tool.
+* `display_best_review_order` used as a debugging tool : only display order.
 Allows to check if the order seems correct without having to create a filtered deck.
 * `save_df` saves the dataframe containing the cards and all other infos needed by AnnA as a pickle file.
 Used mainly for debugging.
 Files will be saved to the folder `DF_backups`
 * `show_acronyms` shows the acronym present in your deck that were not extended.
 Useful if you want to adjust your acronym list.

 ## TODO
 *More or less by order of urgency*
 * remove fastText
-* remove plotting
-* remove clustering
-* add to FAQ that you're removing those features
 * add a "deck_settings" mode that fetches the number of max reviews per day and use it as "target_deck_size", make it the default
 * check that docstrings are up to date, make them way more extensive
 * relative overdueness v2 : either square or take square root of interval